MPdeM/imaging_diagnosis/README.md

 - Jupyter/CoLab

 ## Data
 In ML good quality data is key.
-The datasets are contructed from:
+The datasets were constructed from:

 - https://github.com/ieee8023/covid-chestxray-dataset
 - https://www.kaggle.com/c/rsna-pneumonia-detection-challenge (which came from: https://nihcc.app.box.com/v/ChestXray-NIHCC)

-The obtain the dateset with covid-19 images I cloned the repository and dowloaded the metadata.csv and /images/ folder into a folder /covid-chest-xray/ in my goggle drive '/content/drive/My Drive/covid-chest-xray/'
+The obtain the dataset with covid-19 images I cloned the repository and downloaded the metadata.csv and /images/ folder into a folder /covid-chest-xray/ in my goggle drive '/content/drive/My Drive/covid-chest-xray/'
-To obtain the dataset for the normal x-rays I dowloaded the rsna pneumonia dataset and dowloaded the data into a folder '/pneumonia-chest-xray/' in my goggle drive.
+To obtain the dataset for the normal x-rays I downloaded the rsna pneumonia dataset and downloaded the data into a folder '/pneumonia-chest-xray/' in my goggle drive.

 Those two datasets were used to build a new dataset with covid x-rays ['/data/covid'](data/covid) and non-covid x-rays ['/data/normal'](data/normal).
 All the programming was in Google CoLab.

 ## Inspect the Metadata of the Covid-19 dataset
-The [metadata](metadata.csv) from the Covid dataset has interesting information about the images like findings (COVID, SARS, MERS, PNEuMONIA among others) sex, age, survival, or views.
-The set I am intereste is the Posteroanterior view (PA) and findinds : Covid-19.
+The [metadata](metadata.csv) from the Covid dataset has interesting information about the images like findings (COVID, SARS, MERS, PNEUMONIA among others) sex, age, survival, or views.
+The set I am interested is the Posteroanterior view (PA) and findings : Covid-19.

 ## PROCESSING
 Basic steps:
  - 1 Build a normal ['/data/normal'](data/normal) and covid-19 xray['/data/covid'](data/covid) datasets
- - 2 Preprocess data by changing color and reshaping to (224,224) , default input size for the model
+ - 2 Preprocess data by changing color and reshaping to (224,224), default input size for the model
- - 3 Normalizing for deep learning and perform one-hot encodidng
+ - 3 Normalizing for deep learning and perform one-hot encoding
  - 4 Build the train and the test sets